 1. The Losada Ratio Creates Flourishing (or Floundering)

-What we get from a relationship can be summarized by the Losada Ratio (see my review of the research here).
+What we get from a relationship can be summarized by the Losada Ratio.
 When the sum of the positives (encouragement, appreciation, smiles) are three times greater than the sum of the negatives (criticism, contempt, defensiveness, stonewalling), a relationship is significantly more likely to flourish.
 Dr. Gottman, a marriage scientist, claims he can predict the likelihood of divorce between two spouses with a 94% success rate based solely on this ratio!

 The average person has a Losada ratio of 1.9 (below optimal): one-third of their comments are negative.
 So … if we want our relationship with average individuals to flourish (or negative ones like me 🙂 ), what should we do?
 Complain that they're not positive enough; that they don't appreciate us enough; that they don't give enough to the relationship?
 NO. Doing so will only make matters worse.
 The best course of action is to give away our own happiness.